joejag/are-we-really-engineers-slides/notes/overview.md

 On Metaphor
 ===========

-## Last year reference
-* Last year I left with an Aristole quote on Systems Thinking.
-* So as I way saying.
-* The greatest thing by far is to be a master of metaphor – Aristotle

-## Metaphor is powerful
+## Intro
- * harness the power of metaphors to persuade and inform
- * They make the complex simple and the controversial palatable.
+* The term software engineering is 45 years old.
+This metaphor has had a huge influence on our industry.
+It continues to define us even today.
+* As a reminder for those not paying attention in English class.
+A metaphor is a figure of speech containing an implied comparison, in which a word ordinarily used of one thing is applied to another
+* That's what the 'engineering' part tacked onto the end of software is.
+It's a metaphor for how we do things.
+* Metaphors are a powerful device that at best will spark instant understanding without the elaboration that an anology requires.
+* We speak metaphorically everyday, and there's a number of great reasons for this.

 ## Metaphor educates.
-Metaphor Influences.
+Metaphor persuades
- * Teach (greenhouse effect) any product/service can draw upon metaphor,
+ * Teach (greenhouse effect).
+Metaphor helps us explain something new and unfamiliar in terms of the familiar
- * Assist (transition from one tech to another, web pages from print media, files & folders).
+ * Assist (web pages from print media, files & folders).
- * (Less obvious) Influence .If your product is unlike other, perhaps abstract, then make it tangible. (prudentail rock in logo shows security 'let us be yur rock').
+ * (Less obvious) Influence.
+Rock logo.
+It guides our thinking, helps us think of ways to explain and sovle problems

 ## Metaphor constrains.
  * While it helps educate and understand, it also prompts us for points to think for analogies.
- * With a central metaphor added to a discpline like 'engineering' we search first and contrain ourselves to searching for explations and inspiriation from the metaphor of that domain.
+ * With a central metaphor added to a discpline like 'engineering' we search first and constrain ourselves to searching for explations and inspiriation from the metaphor of that domain.
  * That got me thinking.
 Hod did we even get around to applying the engineering metaphor?

 Engineering History